 We do not rely on external finance like mortgages.
 This results in completion times of between 7 to 28 days.
 However, we are happy to work to your own timeframes.

-Another benefit is that you’ll pay no estate agency or legal fees.
+Another benefit is that you’ll pay no estate agency or legal fees (the two largest property sale costs).
 We can also discuss an interest-free cash advance should you need it.

 As direct buyers, there are no middlemen and the sale is 100% guaranteed – not to mention completely stress-free.